1990: Visiting the AIDS Quilt with My Mother

 No, I wasn’t on the 1978 American Women’s Himalayan Expedition to Annapurna.
 I’ve never had any desire to climb anything that required more than the ability to walk upright.
 I first learned about the expedition when expedition leader Arlene Blum’s gorgeous book about it came out in 1980.
 Though the story went places I’d never been, it started in instantly recognizable territory: with the sexism and outright misogyny of the male mountain-climbing elite.
 I also recognized the powerful determination of women adepts in any male-dominated field to show the men that they are wrong.

 I bought the T-shirt when Dr. Blum spoke in D.C.
 What year was it?
 I don’t remember, but I’m guessing 1981.
 Where did she speak?
 I don’t recall that either.
 Was I already working at Lammas then?
-I’ll only know that if I can find an exact date for the event.
+I’ll only know that if I can find an exact date for the event, but my memory thinks I attended with Lammas owner Mary Farmer, which would explain how I knew about the event.
 For sure it didn’t take place at the shop, whose 400 square feet of selling space were far too small for talks and readings.
 Where did it take place?
 Once again I’m drawing a blank.[1]

 My indelible memory is of Arlene Blum herself, or, more accurately, of my impression of her.
 In my mind’s eye she has long wavy dark hair, as she does in the Annapurna photos.
 She is tall, but she seems dressed to look smaller and younger than she is, in a purple and black dress that stops several inches above her knees.
 She’s trying to look like a schoolgirl, I thought at the time.